-Your website is a worldwide door into your business, and when things go wrong it can have an everlasting effect.
-Oftentimes the idea of maintaining a website may not be something you even think about.
-You may think that since it’s working right now, it will be working tomorrow too – nothing could go wrong, right?
+Your site is a worldwide door into your business, and when things go wrong it can have an everlasting (and often detrimental) effect.
+Oftentimes the idea of scheduled maintenance on your website may not be something you even think about.
+You may believe that since it’s working right now, it will be working tomorrow too — nothing could go wrong, right?

-Here are five reasons why that mindset is dangerous, and what you can do to keep a maintenance schedule top of mind.
+Keeping up with your list of preventative tasks can keep you from a headache later on.
+But do you need more grounds to create and stick with a CMS maintenance schedule?
+Here are 5reasons why the set-it-and-forget-it mindset is dangerous, and what you can do to keep a maintenance schedule top of mind.

 When working with a CMS like WordPress or Drupal there are some plugins that can aid in keeping these evildoers at bay.